pbougue/tartare/documentation/tartare.md

 ## Contributors
 A `Contributor` is a data provider that could provide several pieces of consistant data.
 It is composed of several attributes and:
 * a list of `Data Source`s.
-A `Data Source` is the definition of where the data can be downloaded (an HTTPS link for example), and how often this ressource should be called to get an update.
+A `Data Source` is the definition of where the data can be downloaded (an HTTPS link for example), and how often this resource should be called to get an update.
 When an update is available, a new `Data Set` is downloaded
 * a list of `Process`es that will be applied on the `Data Source`s with a specific order When a new `Data Set` is downloaded, an update workflow is executed automaticaly.